tordbjoe/CustomerFrontEnd/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run with docker

+First build the frontend app so the transpiled js and static assets end up in the `dist` folder.

+Build the container from the accompanied Dockerfile with:

+`docker build -f Dockerfile -t customerfrontend .``

+and run the container:

+`dockerun -p 80:80 customerfrontend .`